turbulem/ios-guidelines/README.md

 This will prevent [possible and sometimes prolific crashes](http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

 ## Unit Tests
 Unit tests is generally not considered by dev teams, but as code, documentation, and important quality tool, they deserve a lot of thought and care.
-Unit tests should allow devs to move faster and develop faster, not make them lag and suffer.
+Unit tests should allow developers to move faster and develop faster, not make them lag and suffer.
 That is why quality tests is as important as quality code, and we care as an engineering team.

-Internally we use XC and SenTestKit, just because the test base is large enough that switching them to other alternatives is a lot of work.
+Internally we use [XCTest](https://developer.apple.com/library/ios/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/01-introduction.html) and [SenTestingKit](http://www.quantum-step.com/download/sources/mystep/OCUnit/SourceCode/SenTestingKit/Documentation/IntroSenTestingKit.html), just because the test base is large enough that switching them to other alternatives is a lot of work.
 Also alternatives are just syntactic sugar + matchers.
 We can use matcher libraries if needed.

 Write tests.
 Period.
 Prefer writing tests **before** the code under test.
 Period.